Looking for the chickpea cookies from Pinterest or Facebook? Here’s the original recipe!

 - I haven’t tried anything other than chickpeas but others have used butter beans, navy beans, red kidney beans, great northern beans, and lentils with success.
 I generally don’t like goodies made with those types of beans but I love these cookies made with chickpeas.
 Please use chickpeas unless you have an allergy!

-- Doing this in a blender (unless it’s a Blendtec blender or something equally powerful) won’t work and might kill the blender.
+- Doing this in a blender won’t work and might kill the blender.
+Making these in a Blendtec blender or something equally powerful might work but I haven’t tried it.

 - Adding random stuff like eggs… probably won’t work either. ;) Experimenting is great but I think this is a bad recipe to experiment with.
 But thanks to the experimenters who left feedback, I’ve been able to update the recipe with alternatives to honey and peanut butter.
 Thanks everyone!